MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/production-how-to-create-routings.md

 Before you can set up a routing, the following must be in place:

 - Item cards are created for parent items that take part in manufacturing.
-For more information, see [How to: Register New Products](inventory-how-register-new-items.md).
+For more information, see [How to: Register New Items](inventory-how-register-new-items.md).
 - Production resources are set up.
-For more information, see [How to: Set Up Work Centers and Machine Centers](production-how-to-set-up-work-and-machine-centers.md).
+For more information, see [How to: Set Up Work Centres and Machine Centres](production-how-to-set-up-work-and-machine-centers.md).

 ## <a name="to-create-a-routing"></a>To create a routing
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Routings**, and then choose the related link.